pjvillasista/Helldivers-2-Sentiment-Dashboard/README.md

 ## Technologies Used

 - **Python**: Utilized for scripting, data scraping, data cleaning and calling the Steamworks API to gather real-time data and feedback from the Steam community.
-  - **BERTopic**: Utilized for topical modeling to identify topics.
+  - **BERTopic**: Utilized for topical modeling to identify the top topics that users are talking about.
 This allows the team to pinpoint emerging trends and issues in player feedback, facilitating targeted improvements.
 - **Tableau**: Employed to visualize data and insights derived from the analysis, enabling the team to make informed decisions quickly and efficiently.
 - **Apache Airflow**: Used for scheduling tasks, ensuring that data collection and analysis are performed consistently every week, keeping the feedback loop current and relevant.

-The integration of these technologies ensures that the development team can remain agile and responsive to the community's needs, ultimately leading to a more enjoyable and robust gaming experience for all Helldivers 2 players.

 ## Findings